Pesshiii/searchEngine/README.md

 - InvertedIndex class maps all the unic words in files using multithreading, so that searching then goes much faster.

-## Inverted index sistem is implemented in thes project:
+## Inverted index sistem is implemented in this project:

 **Inverted index** is an index data structure storing a mapping from content, such as words or numbers, to its locations in a document or a set of documents.
 In simple words, it is a hashmap-like data structure that directs you from a word to a document.